 Waste Reduction, Reuse and Recycling

 The Florida Green School Designation Program designation application is a comprehensive evaluation tool detailing the program’s requirements and providing links to best management practices and technical assistance to help you achieve Florida Green School designation.
-The applications directly reflect each of the program’s five areas of operation: Communication and Education, Energy Efficiency, Water Conservation, Waste Reduction, Reuse and Recycling, and Air Quality.
+The applications directly reflect each of the Program’s five areas of operation:

 The Florida Green School Designation Program recognizes Florida schools that are protecting the state's natural resources and demonstrate environmental improvements through a four-tiered designation.
 Schools have an opportunity to obtain different "Apple" levels based on the requirements of each tier.